Room Request! Le Meurice Paris - DuJour

 And speaking of fit for a king, we had the honor of luxuriating in the just re-opened, totally re-imagined “Belle Etoile” penthouse suite.
 This sprawling, four-bedroom, obsessively appointed, massively terraced penthouse is the stuff of revolutions.
 Easily one of the most magnificent views of Paris imaginable (perched over the Tuileries, there isn’t a landmark you can’t see), one can imagine Pompadour herself requesting an upgrade from her namesake suite.
 Put it on Louis’ black card, merci.

-Below, the Dorchester Communications Director Isabelle Maurin gives us an inside look at this Parisian gem.
+Below, Dorchester Collection’s France Communications Director Isabelle Maurin gives us an inside look at this Parisian gem.

 What is the most requested room?